-Equipment Rental: Includes the cost of equipment rented, or being acquired on a lease purchase agreement, in connection with operation, maintenance, and repair of center facilities, including temporary utility and HVAC rental, but excluding motor vehicles.
+Equipment Rental: Includes the cost of equipment rented, or being acquired on a lease purchase agreement, in connection with maintenance and repair of center facilities, excluding motor vehicles.

 Equipment Operation, Maintenance, and Repair: Includes the costs of operating, maintaining, and repairing motorized and mobile equipment (e.g., power mowers, tractors, portable generators, etc.), excluding motor vehicles.
 Include equipment owned by other agencies leased on a mileage or use basis.